Attention: scam alert! If any company asks for money or personal information on behalf of LITSLINK, do not hesitate to contact us directly.

 What is React Native?

 React Native enables building native-like mobile apps for Android, iOS, and Universal Windows Platform (UWP) and other platforms.
 In 2012 Mark Zuckerberg commented, “The biggest mistake we made as a company was betting too much on HTML as opposed to native.”
 He promised that Facebook would deliver a better mobile experience.
-React Native was developed after React to meet the growing need in high-quality cross-platform development.
+React Native was developed after React to meet the growing need for high-quality cross-platform development.
 It was open-sourced in March 2015.

-According to the Stack Overflow survey 2020, React Native is one of the most popular technologies – 58% of the respondents said they used React Native for mobile app development.
+According to the Stack Overflow survey 2020, React Native is one of the most popular technologies – 58%.

 Notable Features of React Native

-React Native inherited most of the benefits from its elder brother.But in contrast to React.js, React Native is used for developing mobile apps that can be run on several platforms.
+React Native inherited most of the benefits from its elder brother.
+But in contrast to React, React Native components are used for developing mobile apps that can be run on several platforms.
 In addition to that, it has platform-specific APIs, design patterns, and other differences.
-React Native has proven its capability to offer an environment where you can successfully build your mobile apps.
+React Native has proven its capability to offer an environment where you can successfully create your mobile apps

 Code Reusability

-The shining achievement of React Native is that developers don’t need to write separate codes for iOS and Android platforms.
+The shining achievement of React Native is that developers don’t need to write separate platform-specific codes for iOS and Android platforms.
 Also, they can partially share the code for the web, which allows for better teamwork.

 Reduced Costs

 As there is only one code base for all platforms, React Native can be used to build applications that are compatible with Android and iOS.
-This means that the team will save on the development, maintenance, and administrative costs.
+This means that the team will save on development, maintenance, and administrative costs.
 The other cost-saving comes from the fact that React Native is completely license-free.

 Responsive UI